 Also, please note that even in 'Stop' mode, several programs keep the recording and playback devices open, which means that any new settings might not be applied immediately.

-The status displays at the bottom of the dialog box give precise information about the current status of the system, and the status of all digital signals.
+The status display at the bottom of the dialog box gives precise information about the current status of the system, and the status of all digital input signals.